 Changes to goods movements into Northern Ireland since 1 January 2021

-Since 1 January 2021 and the introduction of the Northern Ireland Protocol, there are new steps you must take when moving goods into Northern Ireland:
+Since 1 January 2021 there are new steps you must take when moving goods into Northern Ireland (NI):

 • Customs declarations and safety and security declarations are now required on goods movements